Light and Faster 250cc Motocrosser

 - 249cm³ liquid cooled, 4-stroke single with revised dual injectors

-- Larger diameter and reshaped longer length exhaust header pipe to help improve bottom-end and mid-range power
+- Large diameter and optimum length exhaust header pipe helps the bottom-end and mid-range power

 - Setting adjustable motocross ECU

 - The KX design philosophy - to put mid-level to expert riders in the top step of the podium - has not changed since the brand was launched over 40 years ago.
 The KX250 is perhaps the motocross bike to put you out the front of the pack and keep you there.

 Separate Function Front Fork (SFF) Type 2

 The KX250 was the first mass-production motocrosser to feature Showa’s Separate Function front Fork (SFF), which separates damping and shock absorption duties:

 - Right fork tube: spring

 The configuration offers both smooth action and firm damping performance – a combination difficult to achieve with a conventional fork.